saysayani11/A-structural-analysis-of-human-Casein-kinase-2-structures/README.md

 5. B-Factor Analysis:
    CA B-factor values are extracted and a chart was prepared that contains the min and max B Factor values for each PDB Structure.

-For detailed information please download steps.docx file from the main repository
+For detailed information please download Detailed_information.docx file from the main repository

 ## DATA AVAILABILITY: